DannyEggy/MyWallet/README.md

 Several functions of this app:

-There is a login, registration.
+There is a login, registration an account using Firebase.
 ![image](https://github.com/DannyEggy/MyWallet/assets/125853072/4de5980b-1b6c-4b04-ac55-1acc2bfed907)

 HomeScreen: Allow user to check their expense, balance, add more categories and daily transactions.